MockbaTheBorg/RunCPM/readme.md

 The 64K version provides the maximum amount of memory possible to CP/M application, but its addressing ranges are unrealistic in terms of emulating a real CP/M computer.<br>
 The 60K version provides a more realistic addressing space, keeping the CCP on the same loading address it would be on a similar CP/M computer.<br>
 Other amounts of memory can be used, but this would require rebuilding the CCP binaries (available on disk A.ZIP).
+The CCP binaries are named with their extensions being the amount of memory they run on, so for example, DRI's CCP runnin on 60K memory would be named CCP-DR.60K.
+RunCPM looks for the file accordingly depending on the amount of memory selected when it is built.

 RunCPM can emulate the user areas as well (this is the default), so to create the disk drives use the following procedures: